 Bodegas Estefanía is a very special Spanish winery in the DO of Bierzo.
 It was born in 1999 when the FRIAS family decided to recover an old dairy in Ponferrada (León).
 “Tilenus” was born from the name of the primitive god “Teleno”, the Celtic god of war and also equivalent to the Roman god Mars.
 With the name of the Tilenus wine, the aim has been to remember the golden age of the Roman era in El Bierzo, where the gold deposit of Las Médulas began to be explored.
 To this day, engraved on the labels is a Roman coin that was found in one of the vineyards.
 All this has given rise to a winery that produces wines exclusively from the DO Bierzo in an artisanal way, hand selecting each Mencía berry with the utmost care.

-Sustainable farming practices, hand-harvested, native yeast fermentation and only 100 cases produced.
+Biodynamic farming practices, hand-harvested, native yeast fermentation, unfined/unfiltered, vegan-friendly, and only 75 cases produced.